ml4a/ml4a.github.io/_posts/2016-01-04-neural_networks.md

 ## Activation function

 In both artificial and biological neural networks, a neuron does not just output the bare input it receives.
-Instead, there is one more step, called an _activation function_, analagous to the rate of [action potential](_) firing in the brain.
-The activation function takes the same weighted sum input from before, $$z = b + \sum_i w_i*x_i$$, and then transforms it once more before finally outputting it.
+Instead, there is one more step, called an _activation function_, analagous to the rate of [action potential](https://en.wikipedia.org/wiki/Action_potential) firing in the brain.
+The activation function takes the same weighted sum input from before, $$z = b + \sum_i w_i x_i$$, and then transforms it once more before finally outputting it.

-Many activation functions have been proposed, but for now we will describe two in detail: [sigmoid](_) and [ReLU](_).
+Many activation functions have been proposed, but for now we will describe two in detail: sigmoid and ReLU.

-...tanh

-Historically, the sigmoid function is the oldest and most popular activation function.
+Historically, the [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) function is the oldest and most popular activation function.
 It is defined as:

 $$
 \sigma(x) = \frac{1}{1 + e^{-x}}
 $$

-$$e$$ denotes the [exponential constant](__), roughly equal to 2.718.
+$$e$$ denotes the [exponential constant](https://en.wikipedia.org/wiki/E_(mathematical_constant)), roughly equal to 2.71828.
 A neuron which uses a sigmoid as its activation function is called a _sigmoid neuron_.
 We first set the variable $$z$$ to our original weighted sum input, and then pass that through the sigmoid function.

 $$
-z = b + \sum_i w_i * x_i \\
+z = b + \sum_i w_i x_i \\
 \sigma(z) = \frac{1}{1 + e^{-z}}
 $$